Our Programmes

 Work teams

-• 1 collaborator of the Child Care Program and 1 collaborator of the Relief Program for children affected by noma in Niger work in close collaboration with this program.
+- 1 employee from the Child Care Programme and 1 employee from the Relief Programme for children with Noma in Niger work in closely with this programme.

 Expenditures in 2020